Agrovial/Obsidian/Referências/Luhmann. Social Systems, 1984..md

 ___
 O autor se volta à aplicação da teoria geral de sistemas no sistema social pretendendo formular uma teoria de sistemas própria para sistemas sociais.
 O que se pode pegar da teoria geral de sistemas e aplicar na sociologia?
 O autor então parte para uma análise de conceitos básicos da teoria geral de sistemas buscando empregá-los na sociologia.
 17
 ___
 **First law of systems: system-environment interdependence** .
-Systems are structured oriented by their Environment.
-A system are created by maintaing a difference from their Environment.
-That is, a system and its boundaries are constituted with their Environment.
+Systems are structured oriented by their Environment.  ==Systems are created by maintaing a difference from their Environment==.
+That is, a system and its boundaries are constituted with their Environment. ver [[Barth.
+Ethnic Groups and Boundaries]]
 ___
 For two systems that relate with each other there are always three kinds of relations that conforms, themselves, a system:
 System A <-> Environment for A == System A